LibreTexts/ngshare/docs/api/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Add or update a course instructor. (admins)*

-*Update self full name or email. (instructors)*
+*Update own full name or email. (instructors)*

-If the user is already a student of the course, the student-relationship will be removed.
+If the user is already a student of the course, the student relationship will be removed.

 Request (HTTP POST data)
 """"""""""""""""""""""""